You are currently viewing 30 Health Lessons Modern Society Can Learn from Farming Communities

 Social Evenings

-Laughter and storytelling reduced stress.
+Laughter and storytelling reduce cortisol levels.

 Early Dinner